metasikander/ssh_over_tor/README.md

 # Disclamer
 This role was created without any considerations on best practices or any form of hardening of the system.
 Use at your own discretion.
+So far only tested on Ubuntu 20.04 and CentOS 8.

 # What it does
 This role will make sure that ssh server is installed and running.